 As keeping a fresh wrinkle-free face and a trim waistline becomes more of a trend for men, so does undergoing cosmetic procedures.
 Looking good while still maintaining your masculinity is no longer taboo.
-A survey by the American Society of Plastic Surgeons revealed cosmetic procedures on men rose 22% since 2000.
+A survey by the ASPS revealed cosmetic procedures on men rose 22% since 2000.
 The most common procedures for men were minimally-invasive procedures such as Anti-Wrinkle Injections and Microdermabrasion; these saw an astonishing rise of 66%.

-Cosmetic procedures are gaining popularity with Aussie men according to anecdotal evidence from the Australian Society of Plastic Surgeons but the number of men in the Middle East undergoing procedures is said to be more than double the international rate.
-Arabian Business reports 25-30% of one facial practice surgeon’s clients were men.
+Cosmetic procedures are gaining popularity with Aussie men according to anecdotal evidence from the ASPS but the number of men in the Middle East undergoing procedures is said to be more than double the international rate.
+Arabian Business reports 25-30% of one facial practice doctor’s clients were men.

 New Worldly Demand and Hazardous Medical Tourism